yoskovia/python_uat/readme.md

   - 3 / 4 years
   - Learned by doing
-    - pdf scraper for WGI results
+    - pdf scraper
     - Recommender system
-    - Bitcoin logger
+    - Bitcoin price logger
-  - Online resources (see `Reference`)
   - Not an expert and not a software developer
 </details>